Brussels Gallery Weekend: Youth in the spotlight

-Totally new this year, the exhibition “Generation Brussels”, curated by Louis-Phillipe Van Eeckhoutte and located in the Vanderborght building, adds a place for unrepresented artists to engage with the Brussels Gallery Weekend public.
-Belgian curator Louis-Philippe Van Eeckhoutte worked for several years in a Belgian gallery and made his weapons in New York at Algus Greenspon, David Zwiner & Swiss Institute. «I contacted art schools, artists’ studios and various artistic spaces in Brussels to present a selection, both qualitative and diverse, of young artists,» says Louis-Philippe, «with this new initiative, we aim to build bridges between the old and the new generation, and to provide more visibility to these promising talents”.
+Totally new this year, the exhibition “Generation Brussels”, curated by Louis-Philippe Van Eeckhoutte and located in the Vanderborght building, adds a place for unrepresented artists to engage with the Brussels Gallery Weekend public.
+Belgian curator Louis-Philippe Van Eeckhoutte, who worked for several years in a Belgian gallery and before that in New York at Algus Greenspon, David Zwirner & Swiss Institute. «I contacted art schools, artists’ studios and various artistic spaces in Brussels to present a selection, both qualitative and diverse, of young artists,» says Louis-Philippe, «with this new initiative, we aim to build bridges between the old and the new generation, and to provide more visibility to these promising talents”.
 The names of the artists will be announced in September.
 As Sybille du Roy explains, “Providing for younger artists is an objective of the event.
 It reflects how galleries work for and aid artists, in this case by creating opportunities, encounters and training for the next generation of local talent”.
 In addition to this exhibition, a free pedagogical file can be downloaded from www.brusselsgalleryweekend.com and guided tours given by Art History students are available.